International Hug Day

+4. Hugging reduces loneliness – Human physical contact is necessary for us to feel secure and reducing our worries and fears.
+Hence frequent hugging will combat loneliness.
+A simple act may have a larger effect on others than you realize.

+5. Hugs can make you happier – Oxytocin is a chemical in our bodies also called ‘cuddle hormone’, ‘love hormone’, and the bonding hormone which increases levels of feel-good hormones such as serotonin and dopamine.

 Hence hugging uptick in positive mood markers and a reduction in negative ones and have calming effects making us happier.

-So it is evident that hugging has many physical and mental well-being benefits and a perfect excuse for getting as many hugs as possible every day!
+So it is evident that hugging has many physical and mental well-being benefits and is a perfect excuse for getting as many hugs as possible every day!